 - If the application is retrospective, a further document may be submitted, containing scans or copies of receipts for expenses already incurred, with the receipts numbered and the receipt numbers clearly linked to budget lines in the main application.

 - A reference letter (2-page maximum) by a recognised academic referee endorsing the project.
 If you are not able to obtain such a reference, arrangements can be made for you to be interviewed regarding the project by a member of the awarding committee in lieu of a letter of reference.
 Please indicate clearly if this is required, stating the reasons why you are not able to obtain an academic reference.
-It is the responsibility of the applicant to ensure that the supporting reference letter is submitted by the deadline.
+It is the responsibility of the applicant to ensure that the supporting reference letter is submitted by the appropriate deadline.